Dick Eastman

 During his education, Dick became involved in campus ministry and began to develop his skills as a speaker and evangelist.

 Eastman’s ministry career began in the 1970s when he became involved in the Jesus Movement, a revival of Christian faith and evangelism that swept across the United States during that decade.
 As a part of this movement, Eastman traveled the country speaking at churches, conferences, and other events, sharing the gospel and encouraging believers to deepen their commitment to Christ.
-He also founded the Prayer Corps (patterned after the Peace Corps) where young people could spend a year living together before going to college spending their days and nights in prayer for the souls of a generation.
+He also founded the Prayer Corps (patterned after the Peace Corps), where young people could spend a year living together before going to college, spending their days and nights in prayer for the souls of a generation.

 In 1976, Eastman founded the Change the World School of Prayer, a teaching series devoted to training believers in the art of prayer and intercession.
 This school quickly gained popularity, training more than 2,000,000 Christians in 120 nations on the power and intimacy of prayer.

-In addition to his work with Every Home for Christ, Eastman has written 17 books on prayer and evangelism with 3 million copies in print, including No Easy Road, Look What God is Doing!The Purple Pig and Other Miracles, and the bestseller The Hour That Changes the World.
-He is also a frequent speaker at conferences and events around the world.
+In addition to his work with Every Home for Christ, Eastman wrote 17 books on prayer and evangelism with 3 million copies in print, including No Easy Road, Look What God is Doing!, The Purple Pig and Other Miracles, and the bestseller The Hour That Changes the World.
+He was also a frequent speaker at conferences and events around the world.

-Throughout his career, Eastman has traveled the world more than 120 times, sharing the message of the gospel with people from all walks of life.
-His passion for prayer and evangelism has inspired countless individuals to deepen their relationship with God and to share the love of Jesus with others.
+Throughout his career, Eastman traveled the world more than 120 times, sharing the message of the gospel with people from all walks of life.
+His passion for prayer and evangelism inspired countless individuals to deepen their relationship with God and to share the love of Jesus with others.

 A Legacy of Harvest Prayer: